rabiakutlukarasu/rabiakutlukarasu.github.io/_pages/research.md

 ------

 1. Seats of Loyalty: The Parliamentary Pathway to Democratic Backsliding.

-2.The Effect of Incumbency on Local Political Dynasties and Elite Capture.
+2. The Effect of Incumbency on Local Political Dynasties and Elite Capture.
 With [Tugba Bozcaga (King's College)](https://www.tugbabozcaga.com), [Aytug Sasmaz (Bryn Mawr College)](https://aytugsasmaz.com)